crossplane/docs/content/master/getting-started/introduction.md

 A _Composite Resource Definition_ can limit the choices to `small` or `large`.
-A _Composite Resource_ uses those options and the _Composition_ maps them to specific cloud provider settings settings.
+A _Composite Resource_ uses those options and the _Composition_ maps them to specific cloud provider settings.

 The following _Composite Resource Definition_ defines a {{<hover label="specVersions" line="17" >}}storage{{< /hover >}}
 parameter.
 The size is a